Why Does Weed Make You Laugh? What Does The Science Say

 Fact-checked by Alexandra Arnett, MS

-The connection between cannabis and fits of laughter has been long documented through anecdotal use.1 Today, laughter is one of the more commonly cited side effects of the plant.
-But researchers are only now discovering what is and isn't true about the connection.
+The connection between cannabis and fits of laughter has been long documented through anecdotal use.1 Today, laughter is one of the plant's more commonly cited side effects.
+However, researchers are only now discovering what is and isn't true about the connection.
+So, what is weed that makes you laugh?

 Get Your Medical Card Online Get approved today in minutes with the nation's #1 trusted medical card provider.